beemarsh/cpp_dsa/subarray/challenges/maximum_sum_subarray/README.md

 - ### Kadanes Algorithm

 	The intuition behind Kadane's algorithm is that if the sum of a subarray becomes negative, there is no reason to include that subarray in any future calculation of the maximum sum.
 Instead, we can start a new subarray from the next element.
+	**Limitation of Kadanes Algorithm** :   Kadane’s Algorithm only works for arrays with at least one positive number.
+If all numbers in the array are negative, the algorithm will return 0 as the maximum subarray sum.

 	1. Initialize two variables maxSum minimum integer value. and currentSum to 0.
 	2. Loop through the array from left to right: